francescoFH/CV/README.md

 # Francesco Facca
 [Skills](#skills) | [Projects](#projects) | [Education](#education) | [Hobbies](#hobbies) | [Contact](#contact)

-I am an energetic and determined Full Stack Junior Developer, looking to be part of a team where I can continue to develop my programming skills, and I am excited to learn and work with new languages.
+I am an energetic and determined Full Stack Junior Developer, looking to be part of a team where I can continue to develop my programming skills.
+I am excited to learn and work with new languages.

 My background in one of the busiest industries, hospitality management/sales, gives me the confidence to perform well under pressure, and to work as part of a team to achieve crucial goals and deadlines.
 I will definitely bring these skills to my next role.